dpays/esteem8app.github.io/CONTRIBUTING.md

 ## Suggestions

-The Esteem8 application project is meant to evolve with feedback.
+Esteem8 application project is meant to evolve with feedback.

 #### Feed-back
 The project team and users will greatly appreciate any thoughts on ways to improve the design or features.